axnsan12/drf-yasg/CONTRIBUTING.rst

 #. **Your code must pass all the required CI jobs before it is merged**

-   As of now, this consists of running on the supported Python, Django, DRF version matrix (see README), and building the docs succesfully.
+   As of now, this consists of running on the supported Python, Django, DRF version matrix (see README), and building the docs successfully.

 ******************
 Maintainer's notes